mvysny/vaadin-groovy-builder/vaadin-groovy-builder-v14/README.md

 * The UI structure is more clearly visible.
 Take the `ButtonBar` class below as an example: it can clearly be seen that the buttons are nested in the `HorizontalLayout`:

-Example 1.: ButtonBar extending KComposite with a clear UI hierarchy
+Example 1.: ButtonBar extending `GComposite` with a clear UI hierarchy
 ```groovy
 class ButtonBar extends GComposite {
     val root = ui {